Table of Contents

 DEWALT DW872 14-Inch Multi-Cutter Saw – Best Seller

-- Utilizing a carbide tipped blade allows the depth of cut to remain constant throughout blade life
+- Utilizing a carbide-tipped blade of the metal chop saw allows the depth-of-cut to remain constant throughout blade life

 It should make plenty of sense to even the inexperienced that a DEWALT takes our best selling spot considering that this is one of the most well-known brands in the power tool market across the globe.
 However, it is important to remember that, while DEWALT was once noted for being a top-tier, American-made, professional-grade power tool manufacturer, times have changed.
 For one, this brand is no longer made in the USA following its acquisition by Stanley Black & Decker and its manufacturing offshored to China.
 That said, it is still the professional-grade lineup of the power tool conglomerate and has recently been making strides towards reclaiming its position as one of the premier power tool brands on the market.
 In this instance, there are some things that most metalworkers would probably prefer changed, but thankfully, few of them are functional in nature or affect its actual cutting performance.